 Not to sound like a broken record that’s being played on repeat by every beauty editor ever, but this skin-transforming liquid deserves every ounce of praise it gets.
 (Which is

-a lot.)
+.)
 The texture is more of a weightless essence than a traditional serum, but it imparts just the right amount of moisture that you’ll only need SPF over top for daytime.
 But you’re not here for the hydration: You’re here for the bright, clear complexion, the barely-there pores, and the soft, fresh, youthful skin that’s at the bottom of every bottle of this stuff.
-Paula’s Choice Skin Perfecting 2% BHA Liquid, $29, available at Paula’s Choice.

 Like this post?
 There's more.
 Get tons of beauty tips, tutorials, and news on the